riiswa/riiswa.github.io/source/_posts/How-to-deploy-Scala-js-app-on-Github-Pages-with-Travis-CI.md

 project/plugins/project/
 ```

-And follow this tutorial to [adding an existing project to GitHub using the command line](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line). **Your repository should be public if you want to use Travis CI for free.**
+And follow this tutorial to [add an existing project to GitHub using the command line](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line). **Your repository should be public if you want to use Travis CI for free.**

 ## Setup Travis CI